empriselab/RCareWorld/README.md

 This codebase is currently under **active development**.
 We are still in the middle of adding/modifying part of the codebase.

-We recommend you to start using it after we make an official announcement in **early April** after we test it thoroughly.
+We recommend you to start using it after we make an official announcement in **early June** after we test it thoroughly.

 - Check the website https://emprise.cs.cornell.edu/rcareworld/
 - Check the tutorials https://tinyurl.com/rcare-doc